camaral/find-dups/README.md

 ```

 ##Road trip
+The project was build with scalability in mind, and Solr is returning good results even with no configuration.
+So with some improvements it will be ready to deploy in production.
+The next steps are:
-The next steps are to add more fields to the customer and test some Solr search(MoreLikeThis, GeoSearch, Terms frequency and relevancy).
+- Add more fields to the customer
+- Test some Solr search features: MoreLikeThis, GeoSearch, Terms frequency, Word processing(Stop words, Stemming etc), Highlights
+- It would be nice to implement a mechanism to prevent eventual inconsistencies between Database and Solr
+- Create a real Database, create all the SQL scripts and improve the model to hold more information about the duplicates (e.g. probalility of been a duplicate)
+- Externalize configurations